Mayor Suzanne Jones

-Suzanne was elected to the Boulder City Council in November 2011, and currently serves as Boulder’s mayor pro tem.
-She is Boulder’s representative on the Denver Regional Council of Governments, Colorado Municipal League’s Policy Committee, and Urban Drainage and Flood Control District, among other assignments.
+Suzanne was elected to the Boulder City Council in November 2011, and currently serves as Boulder’s mayor.
+She is Boulder’s representative on the Metro Mayors Caucus, US36 Mayors & Commissioners Coalition, and Colorado Municipal League’s Policy Committee, among other assignments.

 Suzanne’s day job is serving as executive director of Eco-Cycle, a 43-year old community nonprofit dedicated to promoting and implementing recycling, composting and other zero waste efforts across Boulder County, and promoting Zero Waste solutions as a means to address climate change.
 Prior to that, for 16 years Suzanne worked for The Wilderness Society, where she served as the Central Rockies Regional Director running the Society’s Denver office and leading coalition efforts to collaboratively protect our nation’s public lands and improve their management.